Dr. Oscar Tejeda

 Research Interests

-- Evaluation of feed additives in the growth performance of poultry species
+- Evaluation of feed additives in the growth performance

-- Probiotics, enzymes, and antibiotic alternatives in poultry species
+- Probiotics, enzymes, and alternatives for antibiotics

 - Effect of parent stock (breeder) nutrition on the growth performance of the offspring